sensible-hq/sensible-docs/readme-sync/v0/welcome/zapier-getting-started.md

 (Optional) Add more document data to Airtable
 ---

-Congratulations, your integration is up and running!
+Congratulations, your integration is now published and running!
 Take the following steps to continue building a database from example documents:

 1. Navigate to the Sensible [quick extraction tab](https://app.sensible.so/quick-extraction/).
 2. Upload and run extractions for the following example 1040 documents: